lgreski/datasciencectacontent/markdown/rprog-assignment1Solutions.md

 I suggest that there are at least two key characteristics of an elegant R program, including:

-1. Code that implements core R concepts (i.e. functional programming) in a minimum number of programming statements.
-That is, code that is parsimonious, and<br><br>
+1. Code that implements core R concepts (i.e. functional programming) in a minimum number of programming statements (that is, parsimonious code), and<br><br>
-2. Code that runs efficiently.
+2. Code that runs efficiently: requiring a minimum amount of resources, and where execution time increases at a less than linear rate as the size of data processed by the function grows.

 ## Parsimonious R Code